What Data Does Google Analytics Prohibit Collecting?

 Social security numbers

-The collection of sensitive data, including social security numbers, credit card numbers, health information, and racial or ethnic origin, is prohibited under Google Analytics.
-But that doesn’t mean you can’t collect phone numbers and email addresses.
-There are certain procedures that you must follow to ensure the privacy of such data.
-And you need to check these procedures regularly to ensure that they are still effective.
-Here’s how to keep these information anonymous, so you can continue to use the internet responsibly.
+The collection of sensitive data, such as social security numbers, credit card numbers, health information, and information regarding racial or ethnic origin, is prohibited under Google Analytics.
+However, you can still collect phone numbers and email addresses, provided that you follow specific procedures to protect the privacy of this data.
+It is essential to regularly review these procedures to ensure they remain effective.
+Here are some guidelines to help you keep this information anonymous, allowing you to use the internet responsibly.

 Health information